 - Clubroot – Clubroot is another fungal disease that mimics damage done by nematodes.
 It leaves stunted plants with yellow leaves that wilt during the day.
 Roots become distorted and swollen with galls.
 This pathogen can survive for many years in the soil.
 The addition of lime in the soil may reduce fungal spores but, in general, this disease is difficult to control.

 - Scab – Scab is a disease that is also found in potatoes, turnips and rutabagas that causes brownish-yellow lesions on roots and irregular blotching on foliage.
 This bacterial disease is difficult to control since it remains in the soil for lengthy periods.
 Don’t plant the area for four years.

 Some insects act as vectors to disease.
 Leafhoppers are one such insect.
 They spread Aster Yellows, a mycoplasma disease, which as its name suggests, causes leaves to yellow and curl and stunts plant growth.
 Destroy infected plants.
 Control leafhoppers and keep the garden free of weeds and plant detritus.
 Aphids also act as vectors spreading leafroll virus.
 Treat the same as for Aster Yellows.

-Lastly, too avoid the incidence of fungal disease, harvest the radishes before they reach maximum size.
-They taste better and you avoid potential cracking, which can open a window to fungal disease.
+Lastly, to avoid the incidence of fungal disease, harvest the radishes before they reach maximum size.
+They taste better and you can avoid potential cracking, which can open a window to fungal disease.